On This Page

 Skyline Gondola & Luge

 Gondola ascends Bob's Peak (450m above lake) for 220° views of Remarkables, Lake Wakatipu, and Queenstown.
-Entry around NZ$60–$70 for adults includes gondola + 1 luge ride (add rides for NZ$10 each).
+Gondola-only tickets available (around $40–$47 / NZ$67–NZ$79 for adults).
+Luge packages typically include gondola + 3, 5, 6, or unlimited luge rides.
 Luge tracks are fun downhill go-karts.
 Summit has restaurant, viewing deck, and adventure activities.
-Go sunset (especially summer 8-9pm) for golden light then city lights.
+Go sunset (especially summer 20:00–21:00) for golden light then city lights.
 Morning works too.
-Book online for discounts.
+Book online for discounts and check current packages.
 Allow 1.5-2 hours.
 Kids love the luge.

 Arrowtown & Autumn Colors

 Historic gold rush village 20 minutes from Queenstown with preserved miners' cottages and tree-lined avenues.
 Free to explore.
 April-May autumn brings golden poplars—peak mid-April, stunning photos.
 The Chinese Settlement shows 1860s miners' conditions.
-Lakes District Museum (NZ$15) covers gold rush history.
+Lakes District Museum ($10 / NZ$17) covers gold rush history.
 Arrow River has gold panning.
 Cafés and restaurants along main street.
-Drive or take bus (NZ$10).
+Drive or take bus ($6.71 / NZ$11).
 Combine with nearby wineries.
 Allow half-day.

 Wine & Relaxation